Does your child need help?

 Student Success Team (SST)

-The programs in this section are available to students with Individual Education Programs (IEPS).
-If you think your child might have a disability and would benefit from Special Education Services you will need to request a Special Education Assessment.
+If you think your child might have a disability and would benefit from Special Education Services and an IEP you will need to request a Special Education Assessment.

 Related Services (TK-12)

 Related Services are available at every TK-12 school.
 Related Services provide specific and specialized instructional supports that increase access to core curriculum and grade-level peers.
 Students requiring only Related Services are assigned to the general education classroom for most of the day.
 However, Related Services may be delivered in a separate education setting per the student’s IEP.
 Related Services are:

 - Speech and language services

 - Orientation and mobility